Skip to content

 Here at Pets Passing, we understand that this is a difficult time.
 Allow us to answer your questions and concerns with our FAQs and procedural questions below

-Make a time for your entire family to say goodbye.
+We recommend making time for your entire family to say goodbye.
 If you have children, explain what’s happening in advance to help them prepare for the loss of their friend.
-The American Humane Association recommends books such as Fred Rogers’ When a Pet Dies as a way to provide comfort and understanding for children.
-See our FAQ page for additional information.

 You may want to sit with your pet so you can comfort them while the vet gives them the medication.
+Dr. Parrott will walk you through every step of the process.

-Making the decision to put your pet to sleep is one of the hardest decisions the dedicated pet-parent will have to make.
 We want what’s best for our animals, and none of want to see our pets in pain.
 But how do you make that decision?
 Too early and you may deprive your pet of a few days, but too late and your pet could suffer needlessly.
 It’s not about the number of their days – it’s about the quality of those days.
-It will always be your call, but here are a few things to consider
+It will always be your call, but here are a few things to consider:

 Other considerations in evaluating your pet’s quality of life include: